 Sin is like that!
 It hides and sneaks in if our hearts are unguarded.

-Let’s have some fun (since this is such a serious subject) and play hide and seek with the much-hated dandelion weed. (for those of you who are listening to the audio, look at the pictures in the text to play along)
+Let’s have some fun (since this is such a serious subject) and play hide and seek with the much-hated dandelion weed.

 Where’s that sneaky little weed hiding in this picture?